waynodiablo/Oystercard/pills/clojure.md

 The `:require` clause tells the compiler that we want access to the functions defined in the `clj-http/client` namespace inside our own `clojure-intro.core` namspace.
 The `clj-http/client` defines a function called `get` that gets the contents of an HTTP page.

-The `clj-http.client/get` function expects to recieve the URL to get as a string.
+The `clj-http.client/get` function expects to receive the URL to get as a string.
 We can execute it like so:

 ```clojure
 (ns clojure-intro.core